• +6012-341-1400

 English 2 (Grade 10) will complete a World Classics Overview , with a focus on style and form in composition and creative writing.

-English 3 (Grade 11) will do an American Literature Survey, with a focus on analysis and dialectics in intermediate composition.
+English 3 (Grade 11) will do a Literature Survey, with a focus on analysis and dialectics in intermediate composition with an emphasis on fiction texts.

-English 4 (Grade 12) will complete a British Literature Survey, with a focus on rhetoric and research in collegiate composition.
+English 4 (Grade 12) will complete a Literature Survey, with a focus on rhetoric and research in collegiate composition with an emphasis on non-fiction texts.

 Mathematics